Open-Vocabulary Affordance Detection in 3D Point Clouds: Open-Vocabulary Affordance Detection

 \textbf{Learning text-point correlation.} To enable open-vocabulary affordance detection, the semantic relationships between the point cloud affordance and its potential labels have to be computed.
 Particularly, we correlate point-wise embeddings of the input point cloud $\mathbf{P}_{i}$ and text embeddings of affordance labels $\mathbf{T}_{j}$ using the cosine similarity function.
 The correlation value $F_{i,j}$, which is an element of the $i$-th row and $j$-th column of the correlation matrix $\mathbf{F} \in \mathbb{R}^{n\times m}$, is computed as

 The point-wise softmax output of a single point $i$ is then computed in the form

-where $\tau$ is a learnable temperature parameter~\cite{wu2018unsupervised}.
+where $\tau$ is a learnable parameter~\cite{wu2018unsupervised}.
 This computation is applied for every point in the point cloud.
 During the training, we encourage the point cloud network $f_{\rm pc} \left (\cdot \right )$ to provide point embeddings that are close to the text embeddings.
 These text embeddings are produced by the text encoder $f_{\rm text}\left (\cdot \right )$ of the corresponding ground-truth classes.
 Specifically, given the embedding $\mathbf{P}_i\in\mathbb{R}^D$ of point $i$, we aim to maximize the value of the entry ${F}_{i,j}$ that is the similarity of $\mathbf{P}_i$ and the text embedding $\mathbf{T}_j$ corresponding to the ground-truth label $j = y_i$.
 This can be accomplished by optimizing the weighted negative log-likelihood loss of the point-wise softmax output over the entire point cloud in the form

 where $w_{y_i}$ is the weighting parameter to the imbalance problem of the label classes during the training.
 Inspired by~\cite{qi2017pointnet++}, we define this weight as

 where $c_j$ is the number of points of the class $j$ of the training set.